AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_sequence.md

 ```

 ### Hiding Poses
-If you don't want individual poses shown in the menu (e.g. because they are part of a sequence) then you can hide them by placing them in a <a href="/avsitter2_avpos.html#menu">MENU</a> that has no corresponding <a href="/avsitter2_avpos.html#tomenu">TOMENU</a> in the AVpos notecard, such as MENU HIDDEN. e.g:
+If you don't want individual poses shown in the menu (e.g. because they are part of a sequence) then you can hide them by placing them in a [MENU](/avsitter2_avpos.html#menu) that has no corresponding [TOMENU](/avsitter2_avpos.html#tomenu) in the AVpos notecard, such as MENU HIDDEN. e.g:

 ```
 MENU HIDDEN